Coarctation of the Aorta (COA) in Children

 - Cardiac cath.
 During the procedure, your child is given medicine to help him or her relax (sedation).
 The healthcare provider puts a catheter through a blood vessel to the narrowed part of the aorta.
 A balloon at the tip of the catheter is inflated to stretch the area open.
 The provider may put a small metal mesh tube (stent) in the narrowed area to keep the aorta open.
 Your child will usually need to stay overnight in the hospital.

 - Surgery.
 Your child will be given sleep medicine (general anesthesia).
 The surgeon will make a cut (incision) into your child's chest.
-The surgeon will either cut out the narrowed area or make it larger.
-The surgeon may use nearby tissue or a patch for this.
+The location of the incision will depend on the extent of narrowing of the aorta as well as if there are additional defect that need to be fixed during the same surgery.
+The surgeon will cut out the narrowed area or make it larger and either connect the 2 ends of the aorta together.
+Or in some instances, the surgeon will have to use additional nearby tissue or patch material to make the aorta longer.

-What are the complications of coarctation of the aorta?
+What are the complications of COA in a child?

-- The left ventricle, which pumps blood through the aorta and to the body, becomes weak.
+- The left ventricle, which pumps blood through the aorta and to the body, becomes weak and fails

-- The aorta or other arteries can tear.
-This can cause uncontrolled bleeding or stroke.
+- The aorta or other arteries can tear causing uncontrolled bleeding or stroke

-All children with coarctation of the aorta will need to have the defect fixed.
-Some infants will be very sick and need care in the intensive care unit (NICU) before the procedure.
+All children with COA will need to have the defect fixed.
+Some infants will be very sick and need care in the intensive care unit before the procedure.
 In some cases, a child may need emergency repair.
 Children who have few symptoms will have scheduled repairs.
-Most children who have had a coarctation of the aorta repair will live healthy lives.
+Most children who have had a COA repair will live healthy lives.
 Activity levels, appetite, and growth should return to normal in time.

 After the repair, your child's cardiologist may recommend your child take antibiotics before surgeries or procedures, such as dental work.
 This is done to prevent infection.